lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 [rcs] Jul 20, 2022 12:41:12 AM INFO  TestScript: This is TEST script
 ```

-> Converting object to a string will allow `log` to output an object without referencing individual properties or keys.
-Otherwise, you might get a wordy error instead:
+> Using methods `Log` to output an object information without referencing its individual properties or keys might require converting the object to a strings.
+Otherwise, you could get a wordy error in the output:
+>
 > ```groovy
 > log.info operation
 > ```